 self.rate_limit_threshold = rate_limit_threshold

-# In production, replace dict with Redis/PostgreSQL state store
+# In production, replace this dict with a Redis / PostgreSQL state store.

 self._checksum_registry: Dict[str, str] = {}